siddharthjohare/siddharthjohare/README.md

 # Hi, I'm Siddharth Johare 👋

-**Frontend Developer** with 8 years of total professional experience, including 4 years in technical and software-related roles.
-Currently transitioning into Frontend Development with hands-on experience in JavaScript (ES6+), React.js, HTML5, CSS3, Bootstrap, REST API integration, and Git through personal projects.
+**Frontend Developer** with **8 years** of total professional experience, including **4 years** in technical and software-related roles.
+Currently transitioning into Frontend Development with a strong foundation in JavaScript (ES6+), React.js, HTML5, CSS3, Bootstrap, REST API integration, and Git, supported by hands-on projects and continuous learning.

-I enjoy building responsive web applications and continuously improving my frontend development skills by creating real-world projects.
+Passionate about building responsive and user-friendly web applications while continuously improving frontend development skills through real-world projects.

 ---